Students who are interested in serving their country and getting a college degree would be well-advised to look into attending a military academy.

 Five elite United States military academies prepare students to become the next generation of officers while providing them with a free education that, according to Ellie Kay, an Admissions Liaison Officer for the Air Force Academy, could amount to $425,000.

 This privilege does not come easily, however.
 And if you thought getting into an elite civilian school was difficult, you’d better set the bar a lot higher when considering a military academy.
 Involved is a vigorous and highly competitive admissions process.

-What Are Military Academies And Where Are They Located?
+What Are the Five Service Academies And Where Are They Located?

 Air Force Academy — Colorado Springs, CO

 Merchant Marine Academy — King’s Point, NY

 Coast Guard — New London, CT